canonical/mir/doc/sphinx/index.rst

 ..  grid:: 1 1 2 2

-   ..  grid-item:: :doc:`Learn What Mir Can Do <explore-mir-using-demos>`
+   ..  grid-item:: :doc:`Learn What Mir Can Do <learn-what-mir-can-do>`

        **Start here**: An introduction to what Mir can do using example demos